-How VPD is Measured
+How to Measure VPD

-VPD is measured by subtracting the pressure of vapor in the air from the vapor pressure which would be found in saturated air, at a certain temperature.
+Vapor pressure deficit is measured by subtracting the pressure of vapor in the air from the vapor pressure which would be found in saturated air, at a certain temperature.

 The difference between saturation and the actual water content, in terms of pressure, is the VPD.

-VPD = 2.64 kPa – 2.12 kPa = 0.52 kPa
+VPD = 2.64 kPa (saturation) – 2.12 kPa (actual) = 0.52 kPa

 Vapor pressure is calculated using temperature and RH.
-There are many VPD charts online which provide this information, but we recommend using a vapor pressure calculator such as the one provided by LetsGrow.
+There are many charts online which provide this information, but we recommend using a vapor pressure calculator such as the one provided by LetsGrow.